mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 ### Tests & Procedures

-See separate help documentation named *Tests and Procedures-Adding,Applying,Completing & Resulting* and *Tests and Procedures-Edit,Delete,Remove*
+See separate help documentation named [Tests & Procedures Section-Applying/Adding, Completing, Resulting](tests-and-procedures-section-applying-adding-completing-resulting.md) and [Tests & Procedures Section-Remove, Delete, Edit](tests-and-procedures-section-remove-delete-edit.md).

 ### Assessment (or Impression)

-See separate help documentation named *Encounters-Impression Section*
+There are several encounter sections that comprise the Assessment of an encounter.
+Please refer to each encounter section's own help guide.

 ### Plan

-See separate help documentation named *Encounters Plan Section-Meds* and *Encounters Plan Section-Make Order Feature*
+There are several encounter sections that comprise the Plan of an encounter.
+Please refer to each encounter section's own help guide.

 ### Quick Visit Orders in Plan